Stencyl/stencylpedia/chapter-3/controls.md

 #### Setting up Controls in Stencyl

-The same idea applies to Stencyl, through a game’s Controls Page.
+The same idea applies to Stencyl, through a game's Controls Page.
 To set Controls, click the Settings button, shown below, to open that dialog.

 ![Settings](http://static.stencyl.com/help/images/Settings-Button-New.png)